nextcodelab/data-base-server/host_data/bible/suggestions.md

 **7.**
 Take Paul as an example; he worked diligently to support himself and to lessen the burden on the Church (Acts 20:34).
+*And Absolutely, we should wholeheartedly support missionaries not only through financial means but also through fervent prayer.*

 **Serve GOD with HOLINESS and RIGHTEOUSNESS.**